Adenosine: Central nervous system

 In general, adenosine has an inhibitory effect in the central nervous system (CNS).

 Caffeine's stimulatory effects are credited primarily (although not entirely) to its capacity to block adenosine receptors, thereby reducing the inhibitory tonus of adenosine in the CNS.
 This reduction in adenosine activity leads to increased activity of the neurotransmitters dopamine and glutamate.
 Experimental evidence suggests that adenosine and adenosine agonists can activate Trk receptor phosphorylation through a mechanism that requires the adenosine A2A receptor.

 Hair

 Adenosine has been shown to promote thickening of hair on people with thinning hair.
-A 2013 study compared topical adenosine with minoxidil in male androgenetic alopecia, finding it was as potent as minoxidil (in overall treatment outcomes) but with higher satisfaction rate with patients due to “faster prevention of hair loss and appearance of the newly grown hairs” (further trials were called for to clarify the findings).
+A 2013 study compared topical adenosine with minoxidil in male androgenetic alopecia, finding it was as potent as minoxidil (in overall treatment outcomes) but with higher satisfaction rate with patients due to "faster prevention of hair loss and appearance of the newly grown hairs" (further trials were called for to clarify the findings).

 Sleep

+Adenosine is a key factor in regulating the body's sleep-wake cycle.
+Adenosine levels build up in the brain during periods of wakefulness, causing a need to sleep when levels become too high, and lowers during periods of sleep, giving a sensation of restedness when waking.
+Higher adenosine levels correlate with a stronger feeling of sleepiness, also known as sleep drive or sleep pressure.
+Cognitive behavioral therapy for insomnia (CBT-I), which is considered one of the most effective treatments for insomnia, utilizes short-term sleep deprivation to raise and regulate adenosine levels in the body, for the intended promotion of consistent and sustained sleep in the long term.

-The principal component of cannabis delta-9-tetrahydrocannabinol (THC) and the endocannabinoid anandamide (AEA) induce sleep in rats by increasing adenosine levels in the basal forebrain.
-They also significantly increase slow-wave sleep during the third hour, mediated by CB1 receptor activation.
+A principal component of cannabis delta-9-tetrahydrocannabinol (THC) and the endocannabinoid anandamide (AEA) induces sleep in rats by increasing adenosine levels in the basal forebrain.
+These components also significantly increase slow-wave sleep during the sleep cycle, mediated by CB1 receptor activation.
 These findings identify a potential therapeutic use of cannabinoids to induce sleep in conditions where sleep may be severely attenuated.